nillebco/rt-voice-assistant/README.md

 ## Slides

 The slides presented are in the doc/slides folder.
-Also: You can view them on [RawGitHack](https://raw.githack.com/nillebco/rt-voice-assistant/main/doc/slides/index.html).
+Also: you can view them on [RawGitHack](https://raw.githack.com/nillebco/rt-voice-assistant/main/doc/slides/index.html).

 ## Repository structure